(Pocket-lint) - Video conferencing software and apps are an essential means of communication for all sorts of people and businesses.

 Microsoft Teams is included with all Microsoft 365 plans (which start at $5 a user per month), but there is a freemium version of the service that includes support for up to 300 people.
 If you're on the free tier, Microsoft said you'll get unlimited chat messages and search.
 You also get key features like 10,000 searchable messages, 10 app integrations, 5GB of file storage, and 1:1 video chats.

-Google recently rebranded Hangouts Meet to simply Google Meet.
+Google rebranded Hangouts Meet to simply Google Meet in 2020.
 It's a video conferencing solution built into Gmail, YouTube, and Google Voice, plus there are apps for iOS, Android, and it will run through most browsers.
 It's essentially a useful and cost-effective platform for small businesses as well as enterprise customers.
 It has a very light, fast interface that enables you to easily manage up to 250-person meetings.

 Google Meet can handle up to 250 participants per call, live streaming for up to 100,000 viewers within a domain, and can record meetings on Google Drive for later broadcast, for paying G Suite subscribers.
-As Google Meet is coming to all account holders, that's all you'll need to start a basic meeting for up to 100 participants, with the normal 60 minute time limit waived, so you can host 24 hour meetings.
+As Google Meet is available to all Google account holders, that's all you'll need to start a basic meeting for up to 100 participants.

 G Suite organisers can set up calls via Google Calendar, meeting link URLs or codes, dial-in by phone numbers, and through dedicated Google Meet hardware like Chromebox and Chromebase.
 For G Suite Enterprise customers, each meeting has a dedicated dial-in phone number.